tjluoma/msg/README.md

 # msg README

+Summary: `msg` is like `echo` except that uses `growlnotify`. `die` is like `msg` except that it will also cause an `exit` and a "sticky" [Growl] notification.

 This is a zsh function that I use a lot in other shell scripts.
-The purpose is to alert me to things using [growlnotify][] in addition to 'echo'.
+Its purpose is to alert me to things using [growlnotify] in addition to 'echo'.

 It also sends a message to 'echo' including a timestamp, and logs that output as well.